canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

      the GNU Project's `hello world' program (which is itself an example for the GNU Project).

-The first stanza describes the source package including the list of packages required to build the package from source in the ``Build-Depends`` field.
-It also contains some meta-information such as the maintainer's name, the version of Debian Policy that the package complies with, the location of the packaging version control repository, and the :term:`upstream <Upstream>` home page.
+The first stanza describes the source package.
+It contains the following fields:

+- ``Source`` (required): The name of the source package.
+- ``Maintainer`` (required): The name and email of the package maintainer.

 .. note::